Unix answers

 13. Move the data directory to the innermost newtest directory.

-15. Copy the three files to your home (your top directory).
+15. Copy the three files back to your home directory.

-16. Remove all newtest directories and data in the with a single command.
+16. Remove all newtest directories and data with a single safe command.

 17. Count the lines in ex1.acc and ex1.dat.